Note: You will be working on most of the assignment during class on Monday.

-Positive/Negative drawing of your own objects and Museum piece (Create 3-5 thumbnails in your sketchbook.
-Choose one and complete the hand drawing in letter = 8 1/2 x 11″ size.
+Positive/Negative drawing of your own objects and Museum piece (Use one of the thumbnails in your sketchbook and complete the hand drawing in letter = 8 1/2 x 11″ size.
 Scan the drawing and place it in the scan or drawing folder on your desktop.)

 STUDY VOCABULARY and apply: DIRECTION, RHYTHM, CONTRAST, BALANCE, SYMMETRY, CONTINUOUS

 Please read and follow all instructions below

 1. Use one thumbnail that you like the most and create a large version, 8 1/2 x 11″ to use as a template and trace over in Illustrator.
 (No need to work on the Illustrator portion of your drawing until Monday)